justingreerbbi/Reaper-Net/README.md

 -   Add proper support for icons for different types of markers.
 -   Finish migrating reaper-node functions to use core API and hooks instead of direct integration.
 -   Start really honing on on structure, API, and exported hooks.
 Determine what is core and what is a plugin.
+-   Build packer for the app for windows, OSX, and Raspberry.
+While the system will be already installed on the product, for public, this is the best case.

 ## Features